silversub/terraform/tf-provider.md

 Before you can automate your {{site.data.keyword.cloud_notm}} resource provisioning, you must install the Terraform CLI and the {{site.data.keyword.cloud_notm}} Provider plug-in.
 {: shortdesc}

-## Version information
-{: #versions}

-The resources and data sources in this documentation are based on the following versions:

-- **IBM Cloud Provider plug-in for Terraform version**: 1.1.0
-- **Terraform version**: 1.12

 ## Installing the Terraform CLI and the IBM Cloud Provider plug-in
 {: #install_cli}